 Configure the game or play single player

-1) either drag and drop the brutal*.pk3 file on Zandronum.exe
+1) either drag and drop the Brutal Doom .pk3 file (currently brutalv21.pk3) on Zandronum.exe

-2) either press SHIFT + right click on the brutal*.pk3 file, Open with (Or just Open if Open with is not available), Choose the default program then browse through your files and choose Zandronum.exe.
-From now on, opening the brutal*.pk3 file will be enough to launch the game.
-It is also possible to create a shortcut for your desktop.
-If you use this way to launch the game, you will need to do it again for every new version of Brutal Doom.
+2) either press SHIFT + right click on the Brutal Doom .pk3 file (currently brutalv21.pk3), Open with (Or just Open if Open with is not available), Choose the default program (More apps > Look for another app on this PC) then browse through your folders and choose Zandronum.exe.
+From now on, opening the Brutal Doom .pk3 file (currently brutalv21.pk3) file will be enough to launch the game.
+It is also possible to create a shortcut for your desktop; if you use this way to launch the game, you will need to do it again for every new version of Brutal Doom.

-3) either the last alternative that is to place the brutal*.pk3 file in a folder named skins in the Zandronum folder, launching Zandronum.exe will be enough to take Brutal Doom into account.
+3) either the last alternative that is to place the Brutal Doom .pk3 file (currently brutalv21.pk3) file in a folder named skins in the Zandronum folder (create skins if it does not exist), launching Zandronum.exe will be enough to take Brutal Doom into account.
 However, this way is not compatible with multiplayer mode and only recommended if you play single player only.

-Once Brutal Doom and Zandronum are launched, the software should have directly detected the .wad that you have in the Zandronum folder and will ask you which version of the game to choose.
+Once Brutal Doom and Zandronum are launched, the software should have directly detected the .wad that you have in the Zandronum folder and will ask you which version of the game to choose (if you have both Doom 1 and Doom 2 in there).
 You can also choose the render mode, Software will use your CPU while Hardware will use your GPU.
-In doubt, stay in Software mode.
+In doubt, you can stay in Software mode.

 I will now explain the different options to change in the menu to play the game in the best conditions.